intel-iot-devkit/store-traffic-monitor-cpp/README.md

 ./store-traffic-monitor -h
 ```

-A user can specify what target device to run on by using the device command-line argument `-d`.
+A user can specify what target device to run on by using the device command-line argument `-d` followed by one of the devices _CPU_, _GPU_, _HDDL_ or _MYRIAD_.
+If no target device is specified the application will run on the CPU by default.
+To run with multiple devices use _-d MULTI:device1,device2_.
+For example: _-d MULTI:CPU,GPU,MYRIAD_

 ### Run on the CPU